All Butter Pie Crust

 • Mix together flour and salt first.

-• Add frozen butter cubes and egg yolk and mix until butter is about pea-size.
+• Add frozen butter cubes and egg yolk, and mix until most of the butter is pea-sized, with some larger chunks remaining.

 • Add ice water, one tablespoon at a time, until the dough forms into a loose ball.